SkulkingScavenger/corndog-galaxy/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of embarrassing, stupid, heretical, or otherwise unacceptable behavior should be immediately reported to the chief of secret police at SkulkingScavenger@gmail.com.
+Instances of embarrassing, stupid, heretical, or otherwise unacceptable behavior should be immediately reported to the chief of fashion police at SkulkingScavenger@gmail.com.
 We will review and investigate everything we can get our hands on, and retaliate in a way that we feel like at the time. <br>
-The secret police value their informers and promise to **never** sell them out or leak their information unless we really, really want to.
+The fashion police value their informers and promise to **never** sell them out or leak their information unless we really, really want to.

 Project maintainers who fail in their duties may face dire consequences as determined by SkulkingScavenger.